Substra/substra/examples/titanic/README.md

 python scripts/generate_data_samples.py
 ```

-This will create two sub-folders in the `assets` folder:
+This will create three sub-folders in the `assets` folder:
+* `train_data_samples_node0` contains 5 sub-folders, one for each train data sample and each containing a single CSV file.
+    This corresponds to data samples that will be submitted to node 0.
-* `train_data_samples` contains 10 sub-folders, one for each train data sample and each containing a single CSV file
+* `train_data_samples_node1` contains 5 sub-folders, one for each train data sample and each containing a single CSV file
+    This corresponds to data samples that will be submitted to node 1.
-* `test_data_samples` contains 2 sub-folders, one for each test data sample and each containing a single CSV file
+* `test_data_samples_node0` contains 2 sub-folders, one for each test data sample and each containing a single CSV file
+    This corresponds to data samples that will be submitted to node 0.

+This also create two sub-folders in the `assets` folder: `dataset_node0` and `dataset_node1` that store a description and
+an opener to handle data samples submitted to node 0 and node 1.

 The reason we have multiple train data samples is that this way we'll be able to finely select our training set later
 on.